-- be at least 18 years old; - be a United States citizen; - not have been determined by a final judgment of a court exercising probate jurisdiction to be - 1. totally mentally incapacitated, or - 2. partially mentally incapacitated without the right to vote; - never have been convicted of failing to deliver a voter application to a voter registrar; - not have been finally convicted of a felony, or, if convicted, must have - 1. fully discharged the sentence, including any term of incarceration, parole, or supervision, or completed a period of probation ordered by any court, or - 2. been pardoned or otherwise released from the resulting disability to vote; - not have been finally convicted of identity theft under Section 32.51 of the Penal Code; and - be a resident of the State of Texas.
+- be at least 18 years old; - be a United States citizen; - not have been determined by a final judgment of a court exercising probate jurisdiction to be 1. totally mentally incapacitated; or - 2. partially mentally incapacitated without the right to vote; - never have been convicted of failing to deliver a voter registration application to a voter registrar; - not have been finally convicted of a felony, or, if convicted, must have: 1. fully discharged the sentence, including any term of incarceration, parole, or supervision, or completed a period of probation ordered by any court; or 2. been pardoned or otherwise released from the resulting disability to vote; - not have been finally convicted of identity theft under Section 32.51 of the Penal Code: and - not have been finally convicted of identity theft under Section 32.51 of the Pe - be a resident of the State of Texas.